johnwaynehacker/rwd-xray/FILENAME_VEHICLE_REFERENCE.md

 # File Name Vehicle Reference

-From a firmware part number determine the corresponding make and model
+From a firmware file name determine the corresponding model and year

 # Model/Year by Code